shashikumar04433/DevOps-/Kubernetes_commands.md

   **List the API versions that are available.**
    * kubectl api-versions

-  **Apply a configuration change to a resource from a file or stdin.**
+  **Apply a configuration change to a resource from a file or create a pod.**
    * kubectl apply -f pod.yml

   **Attach to a running container either to view the output stream or interact with the container (stdin).**